Violet Evergarden

 Violet Evergarden (ヴァイオレット・エヴァーガーデン, Vaioretto Evāgāden) is a Japanese light novel series written by Kana Akatsuki and illustrated by Akiko Takase.
 It was published by Kyoto Animation under their KA Esuma Bunko imprint, from December 2015 to March 2020.
-The story follows Violet Evergarden, a young ex-soldier whose recent employment at a postal company tasks her with writing letters that can connect people.
+The story follows Violet Evergarden, a former child soldier who becomes an Auto Memory Doll tasked with writing letters that can connect people.

-A 13-episode anime television series adaptation by Kyoto Animation aired between January and April 2018 with several advance screenings taking place in 2017.
+A 13-episode anime television series adaptation produced by Kyoto Animation aired between January and April 2018 with several advance screenings taking place in 2017.
 An original video animation episode was released in July 2018, and a spin-off film premiered in Japan in September 2019.
-A second anime film, Violet Evergarden: The Movie, premiered in September 2020.
+A second anime film, Violet Evergarden: The Movie, serving as a sequel to the anime series, premiered in September 2020.

 In 2014, Violet Evergarden won the grand prize in the fifth Kyoto Animation Award's novel category.

-Plot

-There was a machine invented as a prototype for the typewriter, called Auto Memory Dolls.
-It was originally made by Professor Orlando, the authority on letterpress printing and a researcher of mechanical dolls.
-His wife, Molly, was a novelist, but she became blind and could not write anymore.
-Dr Orlando then created the first Auto-Memories Doll for her, meant to register everything said by a human voice.
-In the present time, the term refers to the industry of writing for others.
-The story follows Violet Evergarden's journey of reintegrating back into society after the war is over as she is no longer a soldier, and her search for her life's purpose in order to understand the last words her mentor and guardian, Major Gilbert, had said to her: "I love you."
+Synopsis

+Following four long years of conflict, The Great War in the land of Telesis finally came to an end.
+Caught up in the bloodshed was Violet Evergarden, a young girl raised as a ruthless killer.
+Hospitalized and maimed in a bloody skirmish during the War's conclusion, she was left with only the words "I love you" from the person she held dearest, but with no understanding of their meaning.

+Recovering from her wounds, Violet starts a new life working at CH Postal Company after a falling out with her new intended guardian family.
+There, she witnesses by pure chance the work of an "Auto Memory Doll", amanuenses that transcribe people's thoughts and feelings into words on paper.
+Moved by the notion, Violet begins work as an Auto Memory Doll, a trade that will take her on an adventure, one that will reshape the lives of her clients and hopefully lead to self-discovery.